Gimme Shelter follows The Rolling Stones on their 1969 US tour, catching them at their absolute apex.

 Critics such as Pauline Kael and Vincent Canby derided the film as exploitative.
 Some charged that the filmmakers – if not complicit in the lethal chaos – were at least exploiting it.

 But Gimme Shelter is a well-made documentary that does not interrupt the ambiguity of the event by seeking to resolve it.
-The film captures that the stabbing victim clearly had drawn a gun.
+The film captures that Meredith Hunter clearly had drawn a gun.
 Jagger’s response is hard to discern: On the one hand there is shock and recrimination, and on the other, the very real possibility that the victim could have been him.

 This movie is many things; a great rock & roll film, a well-constructed documentary, and a challenging mix of voyeurism and dark fascination.
 Above all, it is a glimpse at the end of an era.